 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-ODP is responsible for assessing the performance of functions delegated to public agencies and non-governmental entities designated as AEs.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: ODD is responsible for assessing the perfermence of functions delegated to public agencies and non-governmental ODP is responsible for assessing the performance of functions delegated to public agencies and non-governmental entities designated as AEs.